Chapter 1 : Chapter I

 With her sights focused on the near rather than the faraway views, she noticed something that made her heart leap with joy.
 A figure was running towards the castle, dark and silhouetted by the red setting sun.
 She couldn’t see his face, but she’d recognise that walk anywhere.
 He had come!
 She knew he couldn’t have made her suffer these old boring suitors all evening.

 “Salazar!” cried Rowena.
 The figure stopped and looked around.
-“I’m over here!”
+“I am over here!”
 Rowena said again, waving her arm out the window.

 Salazar Slytherin turned and found Rowena, and ran up to her window, a grin on his face.

 “How are you this evening?” he asked.
-“Looks like you got away from them.”
+“It appears you got away from them.”

 “It took long enough,” said Rowena.
 “I got away by pretending I was ill.”

-“I’m surprised that worked,” he said with a laugh.
-“Because you certainly don’t look ill to me, you look lovely.”
+“I am surprised that worked,” he said with a laugh.
+“Because you certainly do not look ill to me, you look lovely.”

 After all the obsequious and arbitrary compliments she’d heard that evening, it was refreshing to hear a real one.
 Despite the simplicity of his statement, Rowena could feel her heart fluttering.
 If Salazar only knew what an effect he had on her.
 She looked down from her window, unable to tear her eyes away from him.
 A slight breeze swept through his brown hair and ruffled his exquisite emerald robes.
 In Rowena’s opinion, he looked finer than any of those rich, well-dressed admirers in the hall.